 All of the emotions of fear and anxiety came crashing in like a tsunami wave, but in the mix of all my worrisome anxiety was excitement.
 It wasn’t the type of excitement in which I couldn’t wait to put on my Sunday best and track her down like a hound dog; but excitement in the sense of finally being able to check it off my “to do” list.
 You see, for the past two weeks, this ongoing task has felt more like a dreaded monkey on my back than anything else and I was ready for it to jump off.

 All week I knew my best chances of finding her were to attend all three worship services, but I knew statistically speaking, most people my age typically attend the second service.
-However, I was never good at probability or statistics in high school nor college and I still don’t seem to be good at it years later because I was wrong.
+However, I was never good at probability or statistics in high school or college, and I still don’t seem to be good at it years later because I was wrong.

 While getting ready for the second service on Sunday morning, I received a text message from a friend informing me the “mystery woman” was at the first service.
 What!?!
 She goes to the first service?!
 People with children can get up that early?!
 UGH!